-You will develop your knowledge of the laws of the game and begin to explore technical aspects such as key skills of the game such as creating space and
+You will develop your knowledge of the laws of the game and begin to explore technical aspects such as scrummaging and mauling.
+You will continue to develop key skills of the game such as creating space and defending as a team.